 Freelance Personal Shoppers

-What you’d need to survive as a freelance personal shopper:
+What you would need to survive as a freelance personal shopper:

-- Fashion knowledge.
-Know all the famous designers, fashion retailers, where brands are located, how to import foreign fashion brands, how to dress different body types and what to wear to different events and functions around the world.
-You must differentiate luxury designers from regular designers.
+Know all the famous designers and fashion retailers, their stores, how to import foreign fashion brands, how to dress different body types and what to wear to various events and functions globally.
+Also, you should know the difference between luxury and regular designers.

-- Computer literacy.
-You’ll need a mobile app to help style and organise your client’s wardrobe.
-The app will track items in your client’s wardrobe that she/he hasn’t worn or needs to buy.
-Go through Apps Store and you’ll see a dozen or so apps for styling and organising.
+You will need a mobile app to help style and organise your client’s wardrobe.
+The app will track items in your client’s wardrobe not worn yet, or the ones you need to buy.
+Go through Apps Store, and you will see dozens of apps for styling and organising.
 Check out Stylebook Closet, Outfit Planner & Ideas and Your Closet by Stylevault.

 Sales or shop assistant

-If you work in a high-end fashion boutique, and you have great fashion sense, diversify your revenue sources by offering personal shopping services.
-Offer to manage a client’s wardrobe and to create new looks for a whole month.
+If you work in a high-end fashion boutique and have excellent fashion sense, diversify your revenue sources by offering personal shopping services.
+Offer to manage a client’s wardrobe and create new looks to wear for a month.
 Small fashion boutiques can also offer this service by adjusting the cost of the merchandise sold to that client to include the fees for personal shopping services.
 For example, style a week’s worth of office wear and offer it as a package for a client.

-Personal shoppers have two ways of making money.
-They either make money per hours spent on a client, or charge for the merchandise bought and therein make some money.
-Like any other freelance job, charging per hour is better than including the cost of your service in the merchandise purchased.
+Personal shoppers make money in two ways.
+They either make money per hour spent on a client or charge for the merchandise bought and therein make some money.
+Like any other freelance job, a per-hour rate is better than including the cost of personal shopping services in the products purchased for your client.

-For instance, if the item your client needs is in a shop in Garden City and you have to take a taxi from your house in Rongai, get to Garden City, then sit in traffic as you deliver the items to your client’s home in Westlands, do you think it would be wise to just tuck in your pay in the cost of the merchandise?
-The most relevant pricing would be per hour.
-This pricing strategy is flexible for you to add more services to the personal shopping package, such as organising the wardrobe and creating everyday looks for items purchased.
+For instance, if the item your client needs is in a shop in Garden City and you have to take a taxi from your house in Rongai, then sit in traffic as you deliver the items to your client’s home in Westlands, a per-hour rate would be better.
+That way, you can add more services to the personal shopping package, such as organising the wardrobe and creating everyday looks for items purchased.

-Here’s a list of resources to help you understand the basics of this service
+Here is a list of resources to help you understand the basics of personal shopper services.

-Megan Morrone, a podcaster, reviews Stylebook closet app.
-She offers a basic overview of how to post, remove the background of the photo and also manage your outfit’s calendar.
+Megan Morrone, a podcaster, reviews the Stylebook closet app.
+She offers a basic overview of uploading photos, editing them, and managing your outfit’s calendar.